-This document, alongside the associated Threatened Fish Management Plan (TFMP) and Recreational Fishing Management Plan (RFMP), will underpin the NSW Department of Primary Industries consideration of necessary instruments under the Biosecurity Act 2015 that will be issued prior to the operation of the Snowy 2.0 Pumped Hydropower Station.
+This document, alongside the associated Threatened Fish Management Plan (TFMP) and Recreational Fishing Management Plan (RFMP), demonstrate Snowy Hydro's commitment to minimising the potential impacts of the project on biosecurity and fish.
+They will underpin the NSW Department of Primary Industries and Regional Development (DPIRD) consideration of necessary instruments under the Biosecurity Act 2015 that will be issued prior to the operation of the Snowy 2.0 Pumped Hydro-electric Power Station (PHES).